 "It was a great opportunity to play with him [Ronaldo]," he told AS.
 "He is an incomparable professional, he's incredible.
 In one year, I learned a lot from Cristiano.
 Maybe some people will not think so, but he is very humble and friendly.

 "Moving to Madrid was a dream.
 I did it.
 I had an injury in the first training session, and if that had not happened, I'm sure it would have been different for me.

 "But that is football.
 I don't want to return to the past.
 I'm at one of the best teams in the world, I never let my head drop and I think I will be very successful."

 Sahin revealed he still talks to former boss Jose Mourinho by phone, and feels los Blancos' victory over Manchester United in the Champions League could be a turning point for the Portuguese coach and his players this season.

 "We often talk by phone.
 We chat about football, and life in general," he went on.
 "The coach feels good.
 I think the game against Manchester United was very important for Real Madrid.
 He is now in a perfect position.

 "They're doing a great job.
 It's not easy to beat Barcelona twice.
-The truth is that Madrid are one of the great favorites for the Champions League.
+The truth is that Madrid are one of the great favourites for the Champions League.

 "I hope we win it, Borussia Dortmund.
 Madrid always want La Decima.
 I know they are preparing to go for it."